- Save £75 per person on holidays to Cyprus

-Check Cyprus weather averages before you book your next holiday in 2018/2019.
-Today's maximum temperature in Cyprus is expected to be 30°C, while the average maximum temperature in September is 29°C. The holiday weather guide shown above is for Paphos.
+Check Cyprus weather averages before you book your next holiday in 2019/2020.
+Today's maximum temperature in Cyprus is expected to be 14°C, while the average maximum temperature in January is 16°C. The holiday weather guide shown above is for Paphos.

 More about Cyprus

 - Weather overview

 - Best time to go